-- The Urban Agriculture Steering Committee, comprised of members of the community, met in November 2019 and most recently in February 2021.
+- The Urban Agriculture Steering Committee, comprised of members of the community, met in November 2019 and most recently in February and April 2021.

 - The last UASC task was to compile and update for City Council, which you can see here and comment.

-- Students from the Master's of Environment and Sustainability program at Western University compiled a Guide to Urban Agriculture in London - will be added soon!
+- Students from the Master's of Environment and Sustainability program at Western University compiled a Guide to Urban Agriculture in London - find it here!

 - Several bylaws have been updated to make Urban Agriculture easier for community members.